 Obesity, type 2 diabetes and related metabolic disorders present a major and growing global public health challenge.
-These disorders result from a complex interplay between genetic, developmental and environmental factors that operate throughout life.
+These disorders result from a complex interplay between genetic, developmental, behavioural and environmental factors that operate throughout life.

-The goal of the MRC Epidemiology Unit is to investigate the interplay between these factors and to use that evidence to develop and evaluate strategies for the prevention of these diseases in the general population.
+The mission of the Unit is to investigate the individual and combined effects of these factors and to develop and evaluate strategies to prevent these diseases and their consequences.

-The MRC Epidemiology Unit/CEDAR seminar series has moved online.
-You can find a list of upcoming seminars and recordings of previous ones here.
-To receive emails about future seminars and other alerts subscribe here.
+Find a list of upcoming seminars and recordings of previous ones.
+Receive emails about future seminars and other alerts: subscribe here.